 100 g softened butter

-The filling: While the dough is rising, stir the filling together with an electric mixer until smooth.
+Filling: While the dough rises, beat the softened butter, sugar, and cinnamon with an electric mixer until creamy.